 What does it cost to RV full-time?
-Welcome to our first RVing Budget and Expense Report where we discuss just that!
-We’re starting by sharing our RV budget and costs for the month of May 2021.
+Welcome to this month’s RV Budget and Expense Report where we share our RV budget and costs for the month of May 2022.

-This post will contain various RV cost categories, detailed cost numbers, budget vs actual comparisons, with graphs and charts so you can see what this lifestyle costs!
+This post will contain various RV cost categories, detailed cost numbers, budget vs actual comparisons, with graphs and charts so you can see one example of what this lifestyle costs!

 DISCLAIMER: This post may contain links to affiliate websites.
 When you click on and/or make a purchase through an affiliate link placed on our website, we may receive a small commission or other form of compensation at no additional cost to you.
 Please read our disclaimer for more info.

 Why Are We Sharing Our RV Budget and Expenses?

 This section should remain the same each month so anyone new to our reports can understand our motivations for sharing!
 Feel free to skip on to the next section if you’ve previously read this part!